All Episodes

 If things keep progressing the way they do, some Republicans are in for a surprise, said an AP employee familiar with the statistics that are being broken down.

-Apparently Mitt Romney is moving into a strong number two position, knocking McCain out of it.
+Apparently, Mitt Romney is moving into a strong number two position, knocking McCain out of it.

 We wonder why.

-By the way, if you have McCain and who else?
+By the way, McCain and who else?

-Which may be why they're doing it.
+Romney's already 17 points ahead there, which may be why they're doing it.

-And they're pulling out of there uh and not participating, and they're trying to blunt Romney's victory by saying, well, he had a victory over strawmen.
+And they're pulling out of there and not participating, and they're trying to blunt Romney's victory by saying, well, he had a victory over strawmen.

 They weren't there.

-Uh but it can go the other way, too.
+But it can go the other way, too.

-This is uh reported in the Hill uh newspaper.
+This is reported in the Hill newspaper.

 Newt Gingrich says four to one against his running for president.